Esbjörn Svensson Trio: Biography

 The trio deliberately blurred genres, with Svensson's musical catholicism drawing on a wide variety of artist influences. e.s.t. was also renowned for its vibrant style in live performances, often playing in rock and roll oriented venues to young crowds.
 It achieved great commercial success and critical acclaim throughout Europe.
 Its 1999 release From Gagarin's Point of View started its international breakthrough, being the first e.s.t. album to be released outside of Scandinavia through the German label ACT.

 Svensson died in a scuba diving accident in Stockholm on 14 June 2008.
 He is survived by his wife and two sons.
 The publication All About Jazz remarked that the loss "will surely deeply sadden music lovers everywhere."

-Since 2013 Magnus Öström and Dan Berglund are touring with the project e.s.t. symphony with Swedish arrangeur and conductor Hans Ek, performing symphonic versions of the e.s.t. songs.
+Since 2013 Magnus Öström and Dan Berglund have been touring with the project e.s.t. symphony with Swedish arrangeur and conductor Hans Ek, performing symphonic versions of the e.s.t. songs.